GfSE/SAF-Specification/stereotypes.md

 General system element, may consist of hardware and software subsystems. realizes concept Physical Element

-A composition of Hardware Element(s) and Software Element(s).
+A composition of Hardware Elements and Software Elements.
 Similarity to the V-Model segments and system.
 See [VXT].
 ## SAF_PhysicalEnvironment
 ### Documentation